YevgenKlymenchuk/String_on_C_PlusPlus/String_on_C_PlusPlus/ReadMe.txt

 String_on_C_PlusPlus.vcxproj
 	This is the main project file for VC++ projects generated using an Application Wizard.
 	It contains information about the version of Visual C++ that generated the file, and information about the platforms, configurations, and project features selected with the Application Wizard.

 String_on_C_PlusPlus.vcxproj.filters
 	This is the filters file for VC++ projects generated using an Application Wizard.
 	It contains information about the association between the files in your project and the filters.
 This association is used in the IDE to show grouping of files with similar extensions under a specific node (for e.g. ".cpp" files are associated with the "Source Files" filter).

 String_on_C_PlusPlus.cpp
 	This is the main application source file.

 /////////////////////////////////////////////////////////////////////////////
 Other standard files:

 StdAfx.h, StdAfx.cpp
 	These files are used to build a precompiled header (PCH) file named String_on_C_PlusPlus.pch and a precompiled types file named StdAfx.obj.

 /////////////////////////////////////////////////////////////////////////////
-Other notes:

-AppWizard uses "TODO:" comments to indicate parts of the source code you should add to or customize.
+Additional files:

+SString.h, SString.cpp
+	These files are present of String implementation on C++.

 /////////////////////////////////////////////////////////////////////////////